art for the everyday

 That is how I approach my work, both as an artist and as an educator.

-I believe in highlighting seams, tool marks, construction methods, and the material itself, allowing these artifacts of method and process to sing out, keeping the humanity behind the art front-and-center, rather than trying to hide it.
+I believe in highlighting construction methods, seams, tool marks, and the material itself, allowing these artifacts of method and process to sing out, keeping the humanity behind the art front-and-center.

 I take the same approach with instruction, celebrating the process of learning as its own accomplishment, meeting every student where they are, and making growth and imperfection as transparent as they are esteemed.